hassio-addons/addon-influxdb/README.md

 ![Chronograf in the Home Assistant Frontend](images/screenshot.png)

-This add-on comes with Chronograf & Kapacitor pre-installed as well.
-Which gives you a nice InfluxDB admin interface for managing your users, databases, data retention settings, and lets you peek inside the database using the Data Explorer.
+This add-on comes with Chronograf & Kapacitor pre-installed.
+These provide a nice InfluxDB admin interface for managing your users, databases, data retention settings, and let you peek inside the database using the Data Explorer.

 [:books: Read the full add-on documentation][docs]